JasonRuckman/sidney/README.md

 sidney
 ======

-An experimental serializer using Dremel encoding, state of the art encoding techniques and code generation
+Sidney is an experimental serializer using Dremel encoding, state of the art encoding techniques and code generation.

+It's named after my dog Sid.

 Currently a WIP, not usable at all to anyone.